 Per Kirkeby (b.
 1938)

-Per Kirkeby has categorized himself as an eclectic who, from a wealth of materials, create his own system.
+Per Kirkeby has categorized himself as an eclectic who, from a wealth of materials, creates his own system.
 The many references are clear in his works.
 For instance one might find traces of other artists' works, Pop Art, popular culture and geography.
-In regards to his paintings, he has moved into a more abstract idiom that seems to take its starting point in both Romanticism and Classicism.
-With large sizes and an enormous colour palette, he conjures an abstract form which results in sensuous paintings that seem rooted in landscape and nature, and in the many layers certain configurations also become somehow visible.
+In regards to his paintings, he moved into a more abstract idiom that seems to take its starting point in both Romanticism and Classicism.
+With large sizes and an enormous colour palette, he conjured an abstract form which results in sensuous paintings that seem rooted in landscape and nature, and in the many layers certain configurations also become somehow visible.

 Uden titel, 2011

 In 1973 Per Kirkeby erected a sculpture in the town of Ikast.
 A small brick building, which both refer to the craft tradition in Denmark and the ruinel buildings in the Mayan culture.
-Since then, he has made several monumental sculptures in public space.
+Since then, he made several monumental sculptures in public space.
 Both in Års, Humlebæk, Gentofte and several other places his sculptures can be seen.
-He has conducted several large decorative commissions, including the rotunda in The Geological Museum, a 452 square meter decoration in the lecture building of Aarhus University, and four bronze reliefs for the Opera in Copenhagen.
+He conducted several large decorative commissions, including the rotunda in The Geological Museum, a 452 square meter decoration in the lecture building of Aarhus University, and four bronze reliefs for the Opera in Copenhagen.
 He has made several solo exhibitions around the world, and is also represented in major international collections.